tbee/spotifyDanceInfo/README.md

 When starting Spotify Slideshow using the webapi, it will immediately prompt for an authorization token needed to access the webapi.
 It also will automatically open a browser to obtain that token, which then needs to be copied into the prompt.

+## Starting
+The build produces an executeable jar.
+So if Java is formally installed, double clicking it from the same folder where the config.tecl file is, starts the application.
+But `...\java -jar SpotifySlideshow.jar` from the command line in the folder where the config.tecl is, should always work.